How to trade XRP: ripple trading strategies

 One crucial thing to know before you begin ripple trading is that there are concerns about XRP’s huge supply, and that the token could increasingly lose value over time.

-While bitcoin has mounted some impressive fightbacks since it reached then all-time highs of $20,000 back in December 2017, the same cannot be said for XRP.
+While bitcoin has mounted some impressive fightbacks since it reached then all-time highs of $20,000 back in December 2017, and then even higher highs in 2021, the same cannot be said for XRP.
 Take a look at this chart of ripple’s price history since 2014.

 To put all of this into context, let us compare how bitcoin, ether and XRP are performing against their highest recorded price and when they reached it.

-Bitcoin reached its all-time high of just under $65,000 on 14 April 2021, while ether’s record of $4,362.35 came intraday on 12 May this year.
+Bitcoin reached its all-time high of more than $67,500 on 8 November, 2021, while ether’s record of $4,362.35 came intraday on 12 May this year.
 However, this year ripple has come nowhere near its all-time high, for reasons we will explain.

-At the time of writing, BTC was trading 54% lower than its record of $20,089, while ether was trading 59% below its high watermark.
-XRP is down 86% per cent from its peak.
-Even if we look at the 52-week high of $1.96, which it traded intraday on 14 April, we can see that its current price, around $0.53, is down 73% from that.
+At the time of writing, BTC was trading 15% lower than its record of $67,582, while ether was trading 2.3% below its high watermark.
+XRP is down 73% from its peak.

 The reasons behind this are twofold.
 First, and perhaps most obviously, the cryptomarket was hit by the great crash of 19 May.
 The market was booming at the start of the year, with many coins hitting all-time highs.
 However, the crash has hit the market very badly and most coins are nowhere near the heights they were in late April and early May.

-The second reason, and the one that is particular to ripple, is that it is currently embroiled in a lawsuit with the United States Securities and Exchange Commission (SEC).
+The second reason, and the one that is particular to ripple, is that it is currently embroiled in a lawsuit with the US Securities and Exchange Commission (SEC).
 The SEC argues that XRP is an unregistered security, a claim that Ripple denies.

 Ripple price analysis hinges on the company winning the case.
 If it loses, then things could go horribly awry.
 Some experts believe that Ripple has a strong claim, however, and could win the case.